 At that point, it doesn’t matter what the ideal operating system is or even what the best anti-malware tool is.
 We’ve all seen or heard of users who very carefully and determinedly dismiss, ignore, or otherwise bypass every warning and every roadblock put in place to keep them safe, simply to see those dancing bunnies.

 Pay attention to your tools

-Pay attention to what your security tools and measures are telling you.
-If your anti-malware tools throw up a warning, then STOP.
+Pay attention to what security tools and measures tell you.
+If your anti-malware tools throw up a warning, STOP.
 Yes, it could be a false positive, though most often it’s not.
 It could be an annoyance, but it’s an annoyance meant to keep you safe.